If you are a Direct Loans recipient, there are two key points to remember:*

 When does repayment begin?

-Perkins Loans – The grace period on a Perkins Loan is nine months after you stop attending school (graduate or leave before graduation).
+Federal Perkins Loans – The grace period on a Perkins Loan is nine months after you stop attending school (graduate or leave before graduation).
 During the grace period, you don't have to pay any principal, and you won't be charged interest.

-Stafford Subsidized Loans - The grace period is six months after you stop attending school (graduate or leave before graduation).
+Direct Subsidized Loans - The grace period is six months after you stop attending school (graduate or leave before graduation).
 During the grace period, you don't have to pay any principal, and you won't be charged interest.

-Stafford Unsubsidized Loans – The grace period is six months after you stop attending school (graduate or leave before graduation).
+Direct Unsubsidized Loans – The grace period is six months after you stop attending school (graduate or leave before graduation).
 You don't have to pay principal, but you will be charged interest.
 You can either pay the interest, or it will be capitalized (added to the principal balance) later.

-PLUS Loans – There is no grace period on PLUS loans, but there are ways to stop your payments while you're still in school at least half time.
+Direct PLUS Loans – There is no grace period on PLUS loans, but there are ways to stop your payments while you're still in school at least half time.
 Interest is charged on PLUS loans during all periods, beginning on the date of the first loan disbursement.
 Repayment on a PLUS loan begins on the date that the loan is fully disbursed in the first academic year.

 Your lender(s) will send you information about repayment, and you will be notified of the date repayment begins.
 However, you are responsible for beginning repayment on time even if you don't receive this information.
 Failing to make payments on your loan can lead to default.
 Default occurs when you fail to meet the terms and conditions of the promissory note, such as not making timely payments on the loan.